Last Updated on October 14, 2021 by Rat Race Running

 The “what ifs” and “what could have been’s” are some of the saddest phrases we can say, and unfortunately, it’s often used.

 We all have thoughts deep inside us about making better decisions resulting in a better outcome.
 “What if I chose the other job offer, instead of this?
 What could have been if I focused more on my education?
 What if we didn’t break up?” and many more.

 I find it funny and sad at the same time that people are filled with regrets.
 Maybe that’s why many people love time travel stories and movies.
 Perhaps, it gives us a sense of hope that things in the past can be changed.

 Sometimes I think about time travel.
 Going back in time with all my existing knowledge to enter the consciousness of my 7-year old body—the simpler times.
 Then maybe I can change some significant decisions and indecisions I made and have not made in the past.

-Isn’t it amusing when we walk away from a heated argument and tell ourselves afterwards, “I should have said this!”.
-Rehearsing in our mind or out-loud all the clever comebacks we could have said but didn’t.
+Isn’t it amusing when we walk away from a heated argument and tell ourselves afterward, “I should have said this!”.
+Rehearsing in our mind or out loud all the clever comebacks we could have said but didn’t.

 We all have regrets.
 Some regret failed relationships while others contemplate life choices.
 Many regrets wasted education, missed opportunities, and hurtful words.

 If someone has some tips about regret, I think it would be Jeff Bezos, the wealthiest man in the world today.
 He decides using the Regret Minimization Framework and this is what he means: